miguelsolans/express-template/README.md

-# NodeJS Skeleton App
+# NodeJS REST Skeleton App

-This repository contains a Simple App build with NodeJS, aiming for a quick start by using a standard App Skeleton design.
+This repository contains a Simple REST App build with NodeJS and Express.

 ## How to use